Fight seasonal affective disorder (SAD) with light, exercise, friends & more

 While you can’t always prevent the onset of seasonal affective disorder, there are a few things you can do to keep your body and mind a little healthier this winter.

 Take vitamin D supplements.
 People with SAD often have a vitamin D deficiency because of the lack of sunlight in the winter.

 Get outdoors as much as you can.
 I know it’s tempting to stay home and watch movies while the weather gets cold, but putting on a coat and taking a walk once a day can help make a difference.

 Keep your diet in mind.
 We tend to load up on carbs in the fall and winter, but don’t forget the other important nutrients your body needs.
 Fruits and veggies are always a must.

 Don’t go into hibernation!
-If this pandemic has taught us anything, it’s that social relationships are more important than we think.
+If the COVID-19 pandemic has taught us anything, it’s that social relationships are more important than we think.
 Keep in touch with your friends and family.